 Common causes of prolonged labor include:

-- Cephalopelvic disproportion– A large baby, or a baby with a large head relative to the mother’s pelvis or birth canal
+- Cephalopelvic disproportion– A baby with a large head relative to the mother’s pelvis or birth canal

 - Induction of labor